Table of Contents

 Burnt Leaves

-Leaves of plants may be burnt or scorched by leaving indoor grow lighting on 24/7.
+Leaves of plants may be burnt or scorched by leaving lights on 24/7.
 Reduced photosynthetic capacity of plants.

 Less Efficient Use of Water